cmpx0sec/OverTheWire-CTF-s/Bandit/README.md

 ## 🔥 Notes
 - Always read the welcome message after logging in.
 - Some files are hidden (`ls -a`).
-- Some files are huge — download them instead of opening in terminal.
+- Some files are huge — download them instead of opening in the terminal.
 - Some files need to be piped through `strings`, `grep`, `base64`, etc.

 ---